SmiteshP/nvim-navbuddy/README.md

 navbuddy.setup {
     window = {
-        border = "single",  -- "rounded", "double", "solid", "none" size = "60%",
+        border = "single",  -- "rounded", "double", "solid", "none" -- or an array with eight chars building up the border in a clockwise fashion -- starting with the top-left corner. eg: { "╔", "═" ,"╗", "║", "╝", "═", "╚", "║" }.
+        size = "60%",
         position = "50%",
         sections = {
             left = {
                 size = "20%"
+                border = nil -- You can set border style for each section individually as well.
             },
             mid = {
                 size = "40%"